David Deptula: Leadership in combat and contingency operations

 Deptula has experience in combat and leadership in several major joint contingency operations.
 He was the principal attack planner for the Desert Storm coalition air campaign in 1991.
 He has twice been a Combined/Joint Task Force Commander – in 1998/1999 for the Operation Northern Watch no-fly zone where he flew 82 combat missions as a general officer, and for Operation Deep Freeze in Antarctica.
-In 2001, he served as Director of the Combined Air Operations Center for Operation Enduring Freedom where he orchestrated air operations over Afghanistan in response to the terrorist attacks of 9/11/2001.
+In 2001, he was director of the Combined Air Operations Center for Operation Enduring Freedom where he orchestrated air operations over Afghanistan in response to the terrorist attacks of September 11, 2001.
 In 2005, he was the Joint Force Air Component Commander (JFACC) for Operation Unified Assistance, the South Asia tsunami relief effort, and in 2006 he was the standing JFACC for Pacific Command.
-He has piloted more than 3,000 flying hours (400 in combat) to include multiple fighter aircraft command assignments in the F-15.
+He has piloted more than 3,000 flying hours (400 in combat), including multiple fighter aircraft command assignments in the F-15.